+Under the bill, Section 19607 (1)(a) allocates up to \$335.0 million of the CMI Bond Fund for eligible activities at eligible activities and for Part 213 activities.
+Previously, this allocation was for response activities at eligible facilities.
 Of the money allocated under Section 19607(1)(a), \$93.0 million must be used for facilities that pose an imminent or substantial endangerment to the public health, safety, or welfare, or to the environment.
-The bill also would refer to Part 213 properties that meet the same standard.
+The bill also refers to Part 213 properties that meet the same standard.

-Money in the Fund may not be used to develop a municipal or commercial marina.
-The bill would eliminate that language.
+Previously, money in the Fund could not be used to develop a municipal or commercial marina.
+The bill eliminated that language.